The Perfect 3 Day Singapore Itinerary for First Time Visitors

 Singapore is easy to get around.
 It’s a walkable city and we always find gems when we’re on foot, but the heat makes walking exhausting (and sweaty) in the middle of the day.

-Save your energy by hopping on the clean, efficient, and inexpensive MRT metro.
-You can buy tickets as you go, most trips are only S$2.
+Save energy by hopping on the clean, efficient, inexpensive MRT metro.
+Single trip tickets are no longer available.

-You could also purchase a SimplyGo EZ-Link card for S$10 which includes S$5 credit.
+You can purchase a SimplyGo EZ-Link card for S$10 which includes S$5 credit.
 Downloading the EZ-Link app will make topping up your card even easier.

-You could also consider a Singapore Tourist Pass which costs S$34 for unlimited rides for three days (with a $10 refundable deposit).
+You could also consider a Singapore Tourist Pass which costs S$29 for unlimited rides for three days (with a $10 refundable deposit).

 Another easy option for getting around is the Grab app (there’s no Uber here) which makes it easy to call a taxi.
 Short rides cost around S$10.